free-monad/CSC110/labs/hello-github.md

 		<section>
 			<h2> Conclusion </h2>
 			<p>
 				Congrats!
-You've successfully clone another repo of GitHub, created a GitHub account, installed Git onto your computer, created your own repo, and editted and uploaded changes to that repo!
+You've successfully cloned another repo on GitHub, created a GitHub account, installed Git onto your computer, created your own repo, and editted and uploaded changes to that repo!
 			</p>
 		</section>
 	</main>